In Exercises 53 and 54, find the mean and standard deviation of t... | Channels for Pearson+

 In Exercises 53 and 54, find the mean and standard deviation of the indicated sampling distribution of sample means.
 Then sketch a graph of the sampling distribution.

-The test scores for the Law School Admission Test (LSAT) in a recent year are normally distributed, with a mean of 151.88 and a standard deviation of 9.95.
-Random samples of size 40 are drawn from this population, and the mean of each sample is determined.
+The population densities in people per square mile in the 50 U.S. states have a mean of 199.6 and a standard deviation of 265.4.
+Random samples of size 35 are drawn from this population, and the mean of each sample is determined.

 Verified step by step guidance